Register

 Select Walls ( )

-This tool allows you to select walls by clicking and dragging a box on the canvas.
+This tool allows you to select walls by clicking and dragging to create a rectangular shape on the canvas.
 Groups of selected walls can be edited together.

 Draw Wall ( )